Boko Haram suspects finally get their day in court | The Japan Times

 KAINJI, NIGERIA – The prosecution only called one witness against Abba Umar.
-He said the defendant, if released, would likely go back to Boko Haram’s hideout in Sambisa Forest in northeast Nigeria.
+He said the defendant, if released, would likely go back to Boko Haram’s hideout in the Sambisa forest in northeast Nigeria.

 Curious faces peered around the door or through the window to catch a glimpse of the defendant, who like the hundreds of others was barefoot and wearing orange overalls.